Illustration from "Journal du voyage du Chevalier Chardin en Perse - 1686" showing Shah Abbas Mosque

 Shah Abbas Mosque at the southern end of Naqsh-e Jahan

-Shah Ismail I who founded the Safavid dynasty in 1501 promoted the forced conversion of his Sunni subjects to Shi'a Islam and he claimed to descend from Ali, whom the Shi'a regarded as the rightful successor to the Prophet.
-The policy of forced conversion was enforced by the Safavid rulers throughout the XVIth and in particular during the reign of Shah Abbas (1588-1629).
+Shah Ismail who founded the Safavid dynasty in 1501 promoted the forced conversion of his Sunni subjects to Shi'a Islam and he claimed to descend from Ali, whom the Shi'a regarded as the rightful successor to the Prophet.
+Husayn ibn Ali (son of Ali) was killed at the battle of Kerbala in 680 and is regarded as a martyr.
+The policy of forced conversion was enforced by the Safavid rulers throughout the whole XVIth century and in particular during the reign of Shah Abbas (1588-1629).

 Shah Abbas Mosque - detail of the upper part of the portal - the black panel at the centre with two peacocks is almost identical to an exhibit at the Louvre Islamic Art Department - it opens in another window

-The tile decoration of the portal was based on the same mosaic technique used at Yazd in the XIVth century.
+The tile decoration of the portal was based on the same mosaic technique used at Yazd and Soltaniyeh in the XIVth century.
 It combined tile pieces of different colours to form a decorative carpet-like pattern.
-At Yazd only four colours (white, lapis lazuli, turquoise, ochre) were used, whereas at Isfahan the mosaics are made up of six colours with the addition of green and black.
-Similar to Yazd lapis lazuli was used as the background colour, so that the overall tone of the portal is dark blue.
+At Soltaniyeh only three colours (white, lapis lazuli, turquoise) were used, at Yazd also ochre, whereas at Isfahan the mosaics are made up of six colours with the addition of green and black.

 Shah Abbas Mosque - decoration of the portal

-Shah Abbas did not dare to build so many.
+Abbas did not dare to build so many.
 The four minarets of his mosque are decorated with tile mosaics forming the words "no God but God".
-The two minarets of the portal have another tile inscription beneath the balcony, which is missing in the prayer hall minarets.
-The lancet shape of Ottoman minarets did not allow enough space for inscriptions.
+The two minarets of the portal have another tile inscription beneath the balcony, which is missing in the two prayer hall minarets.

 Shah Abbas Mosque - main prayer hall (left) and view of its dome from Naqsh-e Jahan (right)

-The dome of the main prayer hall was designed following a pattern developed for many buildings of Samarkand in the early XVth century and it is very different from the Ottoman shallow domes.
+The dome of the main prayer hall was designed following a pattern (i.e. the dome of the Mausoleum of Oljeitu at Soltaniyeh) which is very different from the Ottoman shallow domes.
 It is made up of two shells, the external one being 14m/50ft higher than the internal one.
-This became a model for subsequent domes built at Isfahan (Imamzadeh Ismail Complex, Madar Shah Medrese, Takht-e Fulad Cemetery and others) and eventually this type of dome spread throughout the country and it has become the iconic dome of modern Iran.
-On the exterior, the bulbous dome is covered with an arabesque on a light blue background.
-The interior of the dome is decorated with a sunburst at the apex from which tiers of arabesque descend (you can see it in the introduction to this section).
+This became a model for subsequent domes built at Isfahan (Imamzadeh Ismail Complex, Madar Shah Medrese and others) and eventually this type of dome spread throughout the country and it has become the iconic dome of modern Iran.
+On the exterior, the bulbous dome is covered with an arabesque on a light blue background, whereas its interior is decorated with a sunburst at the apex from which tiers of arabesque descend (it is shown in the introductory page).

 Shah Abbas Mosque - courtyard and northern iwan (the latter leads to the portal via an angled vestibule)